Not sure which path fits? Take the K9 Stress Bubble Audit — or book a free Meet & Greet.

 $1,360

-• Two 1-hour Virtual Coaching Calls
+• Two 1-hour virtual coaching calls

-• Online Academy Lifetime Access
+• Lifetime access to the Online Academy

 "This is the part most trainers miss..."

-The Neurological Edge
+The Nervous-System Edge

 • Nervous System First.
 Regulation before commands.

-• Native Dialogue.
-Communicating through fields.
+• Field Dialogue.
+Communicating through movement, space, rhythm, and relationship.

 Meet Lorrie Harris